t7/react-starter/README.md

-# React Starter
+# TandemSeven React Starter

-This is where we will prove out our approach to React projects.
+This is where we tinker with our approach to React projects.

 Note: Depending on how Node is set up on your machine, you may need to prefix the following commands with `sudo`.